mdn/content/files/en-us/learn/performance/css/index.md

 - Using [`rel="preconnect"`](/en-US/docs/Web/HTML/Attributes/rel/preconnect) to make an early connection with the font provider.
 See [Preconnect to critical third-party origins](https://web.dev/font-best-practices/#preconnect-to-critical-third-party-origins) for details.
 - Using the [CSS Font Loading API](/en-US/docs/Web/API/CSS_Font_Loading_API) to customize the font loading behavior via JavaScript.

-### Load only the glyphs you need
+### Loading only the glyphs you need

-When choosing a font for body copy, it is harder to be sure of what glyphs will be used in it, especially if you are dealing with user generated content and/or content across multiple languages.
+When choosing a font for body copy, it is harder to be sure of the glyphs that will be used in it, especially if you are dealing with user-generated content and/or content across multiple languages.

-However, if you know you are going to use a specific set of glyphs (for example in headings, or spercific punctuation characters only), you could limit the number of glyphs the browser has to download.
-This could be done in a brute-force way, by creating a font file than only contains that subset.
+However, if you know you are going to use a specific set of glyphs (for example, glyphs for headings or specific punctuation characters only), you could limit the number of glyphs the browser has to download.
+This could be done in a brute-force way by creating a font file that only contains the required subset.

 However, there is a smarter way.
 The [`unicode-range`](/en-US/docs/Web/CSS/@font-face/unicode-range) `@font-face` descriptor can be used to specify the exact subset of glyphs, or glyph ranges, that you want to download: